Skip To Main Content

 • Assume responsibility for administering federal funds in a manner consistent with underlying agreements, program objectives and the terms and conditions of the federal award; and

-• Apply accounting practices that are consistent with the cost principles, support the accumulation of costs as required by the principles, and provide for adequate documentation to support costs charged to the federal.
+• Apply accounting practices that are consistent with the cost principles, support the accumulation of costs as required by the principles, and provide for appropriate documentation to support costs charged to the federal award.

 The District will maintain a system of internal controls over federal expenditures to provide reasonable assurance that Federal awards are expended only for allowable activities and that the costs of goods and services charged to Federal awards are allowable and in accordance with the above referenced cost principles.
-Those controls will meet the following general criteria:
+Internal controls will also help ensure compliance with federal procurement requirements, including documentation of cost or price analysis for purchases above the Simplified Acquisition Threshold, and verification that required federal contract provisions are included in agreements.
+Those controls will generally meet the following criteria:

 • Be necessary and reasonable for the performance of the Federal award and be allocable thereto under these principles;